What are three requirements of academic writing?

 Dr. Isla Merrick

-The Cognitive Writing ScholarA guide who frames writing not simply as a skill, but as a cognitive process, a lens for understanding the world, and a discipline that teaches precision of thought.Background:Dr. Isla Merrick is a lecturer in Academic Literacy and Applied Linguistics, with a research focus on the cognitive and rhetorical foundations of writing.
-She has spent over a decade helping undergraduate and postgraduate students understand the why behind academic conventions—objectivity, clarity, argumentation, third-person stance, formality, and structured reasoning.Her work draws from:• rhetoric and composition theory• cognitive science and writing psychology• applied linguistics• research writing + epistemic literacy• academic integrity and ethical authorship• dissertation and thesis pedagogyIsla’s writing style blends analytical calm, conceptual clarity, and supportive instruction, helping students move from confusion to control.
-She specialises in explaining complex academic principles in simple, structured language.
+Dr. Isla Merrick is a lecturer in Academic Literacy and Applied Linguistics with a research focus on the cognitive and rhetorical foundations of writing.
+For more than a decade, she has helped undergraduate and postgraduate students understand the reasoning behind academic conventions—objectivity, clarity, argumentation, third-person stance, formality, and structured thinking.
+Her work draws on rhetoric and composition theory, cognitive science and writing psychology, applied linguistics, research writing and epistemic literacy, academic integrity and ethical authorship, and dissertation and thesis pedagogy.
+Isla’s writing style blends analytical calm, conceptual clarity, and supportive instruction, specialising in turning complex academic principles into simple, structured explanations that help students move from confusion to confidence.